mate-academy/Kickstarter/README.md

 12. Create a Pull Request (PR) from your branch `develop` to branch `master` of original repo.
 13. Replace `<your_account>` with your Github username in the [DEMO LINK](https://mflkvsk.github.io/Kickstarter/)
-14. Copy `DEMO LINK` to the PR description
+14. Copy `DEMO LINK` to the R description
+P
 > To update you PR repeat steps 7-11